ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 > cd busybox
 ```

-To create a minimal busybox setup we use the provided default
+To create a minimal busybox setup, we use the provided default
 configuration in the stepbystep folder and compile it.

 ```